oatzs/cognitive-suite/README.md

 # 🧠 Cognitive Suite

 Cognitive Suite combines Quad Box nback, DocCT, and Syllogimous relational reasoning training in one web app and desktop executable!
 These are mindbuilding exercises that can improve working memory, executive functioning, and fluid intelligence.
 Don't believe me?
-Check out some of the anecdotes on the mindbuilding and nback discord servers at https://discord.gg/brain and https://discord.gg/rxbrTVAgnH
+Check out some of the anecdotes on the mindbuilding server https://discord.gg/brain

 If you want to try it out online: